 Orphaned elephants at The David Sheldrick Wildlife Trust

-When the young Jabulani arrived at Hoedspruit Endangered Species Centre (HESC), my mother called around, looking for advice on what to do and how to feed the baby elephant.
+When the young Jabulani arrived, my mother called around, looking for advice on what to do and how to feed the baby elephant.
 One of the people she spoke to was Dame Daphne Sheldrick, who suggested that she never use only one handler with Jabulani, but to rather rotate the human interaction with the elephant calf, to prevent him from becoming too attached to one person.
 This can easily happen with elephants, and should the handler leave, the elephant is likely to mourn and die as a result of grief.

 I had the opportunity to visit The David Sheldrick Wildlife Trust after climbing Kilimanjaro, as we stopped over in Kenya for our connecting flight to Johannesburg.
 My dear friend, Romy Swart, was eager to join me for another day, and we left Moshi at 3 am after our summit, having enjoyed a nice hot shower.
 Arriving at 7 am, we started the short 15-minute trip to our guesthouse, which was also 15-minutes from the elephant sanctuary.
 However, I quickly realised that 15-minutes meant an hour by African time standards!